-The Division also provides courses that contribute to a variety of interdisciplinary majors and minors, such as American Indian Studies, Environmental Studies, Latin American Area Studies, Liberal Arts for the Human Services, African American Studies, Gender, Women and Sexuality Studies, as well as the Social Science major for teacher licensure.
+The Division also provides courses that contribute to a variety of interdisciplinary majors and minors, such as American Indian Studies, Environmental Studies, Latin American Area Studies, Liberal Arts for the Human Services, African and Black American Studies, Gender, Women and Sexuality Studies, as well as the Social Science major for teacher licensure.

 Social Science students participate in internships at local, state, federal, and international levels.
 Many have worked closely with faculty to co-author papers and present research at national conferences.
 For more information visit our discipline links or drop by the division office at 109 Camden Hall.

 The mission of the Division of Social Sciences is to foster a dynamic academic climate and to support support faculty and student scholarship.
 The Division of Social Sciences supports the mission of the University of Minnesota, Morris by:

 - Providing essential aspects of a liberal arts education through understanding humans in their diversity as expressed in their histories, ideas, institutions, and behaviors.